 Learn about the benefits of Ontario's green licence plates and find out how to get them.

 Your green licence plate is a sign of your commitment to a cleaner Ontario.
-Until June 30, 2016, electric vehicles with green plates will be granted access to HOV lanes on 400-series highways and the QEW, even if there is only one person in the car.
+Starting July 1, 2016, eligible vehicles with green plates will have permanent access to High Occupancy Vehicle (HOV) lanes on 400-series highways and the Queen Elizabeth Way (QEW), even if there is only one person in the car.
 HOV lanes are otherwise reserved for vehicles carrying two or more people.

 Accessing HOV lanes

 Signs are posted at entry and exit points on the highway where drivers can choose to move in or out of HOV lanes.
 There are also signs that show access is permitted for drivers with green plates, even if there is only one individual in the car.

 Eligible electric vehicles